BostonGlobe/globe-graphic-template/README.md

 The template comes equipped with **base.css**, a stylesheet containing reset, default Globe styles, typography, and layouts.
 [See here](https://bostonglobe.github.io/news-apps-style-guide) for documentation and best practices.

 ### How to deploy
-- Create project folder and a blank **jpt** like normal in workbench
+- Create project folder and a blank **jpt** like normal in workbench.
+Make sure to choose type **web** from the dropdown in the second field before creating.

 ![structure](https://cache.boston.com/multimedia/graphics/russell/github/structure.jpg?v=3)